Becoming Home

 So I listen.

-I listen to the knowledge carried by Traditional Owners.
-I listen to Country and its long intelligence of people, weather, water, stone and time.
-I listen to my body and its desire to remain here without reproducing harm.
-To interrupt the inheritance of violence rather than pass it on.
+I listen to Traditional Owners and their deep knowledge of Country.
+I listen to Country and its long intelligence of people, weather, and time.
+I listen to my body and its deep desire to remain here without reproducing harm.

 The drawings in Becoming Home are made through sensorimotor mark making.
-This method allows me to meet Country through the body rather than through representation.
-I draw while listening with skin, muscle, pressure and balance.
-A conversation takes place between sensory perception and terrain.
+I use this method to connect with Country in a deeply immersive way, to listen fully with my body.
+To let a conversation take place between sensory perception and terrain.

 These works are records of the deep reverence that can exist between bodies of land and flesh.
-They are petitions against the destruction of their unity.
+Petitions against the destruction of their unity.
 Love poems to Country, teaching me to come home, teaching me to become home.

 Previous